 The Sony Alpha A6000 and the Panasonic Lumix DMC-GX7 are two enthusiast cameras that were announced, respectively, in February 2014 and August 2013.
 Both the A6000 and the GX7 are mirrorless interchangeable lens cameras that are based on an APS-C (A6000) and a Four Thirds (GX7) sensor.
-The Sony has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A6000 vs Panasonic GX7

-An illustration of the physical size and weight of the Sony A6000 and the Panasonic GX7 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The physical size and weight of the Sony A6000 and the Panasonic GX7 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A6000 – represents the basis for the calculations across all the size and weight measures).